Tita Merello: Middle career (1946–1955)

 In 1950, Merello starred in one of her most acclaimed films, Arrabalera, directed by Tulio Demicheli in his solo debut with Santiago Gómez Cou.
 In 1950, she won the Premios Sur Award for Best Actress for her performance in Arrabalera and in 1951 won the Silver Condor Award for Best Actress for it.

 Those successes were followed with three films that were directed by Lucas Demare: Los isleros (1951), Guacho (1954) and Mercado de abasto (1955).
 Los isleros received the Premios Sur Award for Best Actress in 1951, followed by the 1952 Silver Condor Award for Best Actress and Guacho received the 1955 Silver Condor Award for Best Actress.
 In 1953, she was performing at the Teatro Odeón in Hombres en mi vida by Eduardo Pappo.
 1955 proved to be a busy year as she made three other films: Para vestir santos, El Amor Nunca Muere and La Morocha.
 Para vestir santos was directed by Leopoldo Torre Nilsson with supporting roles by Beatriz Taibo and Yuki Nambá.
 El amor nunca muere was directed by Luis César Amadori and she starred with Mirtha Legrand and Zully Moreno.
-Her last film in the period would be La morocha directed by Ralph Pappier with Alfredo Alcón, Luis Arata and Rolando Chaves, which would not be released until 1958, because of the 1955 military coup d'état which ended the presidency of Juan Perón and sent many into exile.
+Her last film in the period would be La morocha directed by Ralph Pappier with Alfredo Alcón and Luis Arata, which was not released until 1958, because of the 1955 military coup d'état which ended the presidency of Juan Perón and sent many into exile.

+In the 1950s, Uruguayan travesti Gloria Meneses impersonated Merello as part of her cabaret performances.